Learn how to make the perfect iced coffee at home and save you ton of money not needing to buy it already made from your favorite coffee house.

 If you’re crazy for cold brew, then you may want to get your own ice coffee maker.
 There are several nice models in different sizes and styles.
 What nice is that you won’t need to strain with the cheesecloth or micro strainer.

 My favorite is this one that looks like a big jug:

 1. Quality Coffee

 The better the coffee, the better tasting the coffee will be.
 Try out different blends and strengths until you find your favorite.
-Some suggest a deep roast, like you’d use for espresso.
-I’ve also seen some using a course ground coffee instead of the usual fine ground.
+Some suggest a deep roast like you’d use for espresso.
+I’ve also seen some using a coarse ground coffee instead of the usual fine ground.
 Again, it’s about experimenting to find your favorite brew.

 2. Use Coffee Ice Cubes